...

 Fear of Public Speaking Statistics

-The fear of public speaking is more common than you think it is—you don’t have to feel ashamed.
-In fact, people of all ages and occupations struggle with public speaking—77% of the US population feels some anxiety with public speaking.
+The fear of public speaking is more common than you think—you don’t have to feel ashamed.
+People of all ages and occupations struggle with public speaking—77% of the US population feels anxious about public speaking.
 Just to show you how widespread public speaking fears are, here are 48 fear of public speaking statistics you should know about!

 Download the PDF version here: https://cdn.oraiapp.com/fear-public-speaking-statistics-2020.pdf